pouyamoeini/pouyamoeini.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student in Engineering at the <a href='https://www.eng.cam.ac.uk/profiles/sam297'>University of Cambridge</a>
+subtitle: Ph.D.
+Student in Engineering at the <a href='https://www.eng.cam.ac.uk/profiles/sam297'>University of Cambridge</a>

 profile:
   align: right